sonots/sonots.github.io/source/_posts/2014-05-07-norikra-vs-influxdb.markdown

 It looks both can do similar things.

 So, I compared Norikra and InfluxDB in terms of query features.
-I felt that it would be nice to use InfluxDB if it has sufficent query features, in anticipation of the data persistence.
+I felt that it would be nice to use InfluxDB if it has sufficent query features because it can be also used for data pesistence.

 ## TL; DR